ga4gh/va-spec/docs/source/introduction.rst

 The VA-Spec modeling framework is comprised of the following components:

 #. `A Foundational Core Information Model (Core-IM) <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
-This 'GKS Core-IM', which is based on the SEPIO Information Model, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which 'Standard VA Pofiles' are built.
+This 'GKS Core-IM', which is based on the SEPIO Information Model, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which 'Standard VA Profiles' are built.

 #. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Core-IM Statement or Study Result classes, each supporting a specific types of knowledge about molecular variation (e.g. a `Variant Pathogenicity Statement <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/statement-profiles.html#variant-pathogenicity-statement>`_) Profile.
 These models are provided as machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community.